Eve Brent

 Jean Ann Ewers (September 11, 1929 – August 27, 2011), known professionally as Eve Brent and Jean Lewis, was an American actress who portrayed Jane in Tarzan's Fight for Life.

 Biography

 Early years

-Born as Jean Ann Ewers in Houston, Texas, in 1929, and raised in Fort Worth, she appeared on radio and television (guest-starring roles and hundreds of commercials), in movies, and on the theater stage.
+Brent was born Jean Ann Ewers in Houston, Texas, in 1929, and raised in Fort Worth.
+She appeared on radio, in guest-starring roles and commercials on television, in movies, and on the theater stage.

 Career

 Some of her early film work includes roles in Gun Girls (1956), Journey to Freedom (1957), and Forty Guns (1957).
 She became the 12th actress to play Jane when she appeared opposite Gordon Scott's Tarzan in the film Tarzan's Fight for Life, (1958).
 She also played the role in Tarzan and the Trappers 1958, three episodes filmed as a pilot for a proposed Tarzan television series and subsequently edited together into a feature film when the series wasn't picked up.
 She also appeared in the "Girl on the Road" episode of The Veil, a short 1958 Boris Karloff TV series that was never aired but was found in the 1990s and released on DVD.
 Karloff both hosted and starred in her episode, which was scripted and directed by George Waggner.
 In 1967, she appeared as Benjie Carver's mother in "The LSD Story" episode of the Dragnet television show.